 From $9

 Lomprayah, Seatran.
-Often sold as combo: bus from Bangkok to Surat Thani, then high-speed catamaran to Koh Tao.
+Often sold as a combo.
+Bus from Bangkok to Surat Thani, then high speed catamaran to Koh Tao.
+Check live Bangkok to Surat Thani fares.

 Gulf of Thailand